-However, the average of a sine wave over one half of a cycle or the average of the absolute value
+However, the average of a sine wave over one half of a cycle or the average of the absolute value of a sine wave over a number of cycles is

 It is frequently necessary to find the dc voltage that would generate the same amount of heat (power) in a resistor as does the ac voltage when averaged over one full cycle.
-So to do this we find the $V{rms}$ so as to find the equivalent dc voltage.
+So to do this we find the V{rms} to find the equivalent dc voltage.
 To do this power is voltage times current i.e.

-$$P = vi = v \underline{v} = \frac{V^2}{R}$$
+$$\rho = v\iota = v \underline{v} = \underline{V^2}$$

-To find the average power, it is necessary to average the square of the voltage over one cycle and then take the square root to find the equivalent dc voltage.
+To find the average power, it is necessary to average the square of the voltage over one cycle and they take the square root to find the equivalent dc voltage.

-Thus, take the Root of the mean of the square, or the rms value.
+This take the Root of the mean of the square, or the rms value.